Setting priorities to solve the global nutrition crisis

 What now?

-Efforts to change diets should focus on sodium reduction and increases in whole grains, nuts and seeds, and vegetables and fruits in the diets of men and women over aged 50, with a special focus on older populations in China, India, Russia, USA, and Indonesia.
+(1) Poor Diet: Efforts to change diets should focus on sodium reduction and increases in whole grains, nuts and seeds, and vegetables and fruits in the diets of men and women aged over 50, with a special focus on older populations in China, India, Russia, the USA, and Indonesia.
 The large gender gap in diet-related risks underscores the need for special efforts to improve men’s diets in these countries.

-Efforts to reduce the population of babies born with low birth weight and/or preterm should focus on young women both before and during pregnancy in India, Nigeria, Pakistan, Ethiopia, and Bangladesh.
-There should also be a massive effort to improve the diets of babies born with low birth weight and/or preterm in these populations, especially in the first months of life.
+(2) Low Birth Weight: Efforts to reduce the population of babies born with low birth weight should focus on young women both before and during pregnancy in India, Nigeria, Pakistan, Ethiopia, and Bangladesh.
+There should also be a massive effort to improve the diets of babies born with low birth weight in these populations, especially in the first months of life.
+Increasing access to breast milk and breast milk supplements will be vital for this population of babies.

-Efforts to prevent, diagnose, and treat child wasting should target children under five in India, Nigeria, Ethiopia, Pakistan, and the Democratic Republic of Congo for maximum impact.
+(3) Child Wasting: Efforts to prevent, diagnose, and treat child wasting should target children under five in India, Nigeria, Ethiopia, Pakistan, and the Democratic Republic of Congo for maximum impact.
+To reach the children at risk of wasting as well as those currently experiencing the condition, efforts are needed to integrate wasting services with high-touch child health services – especially vaccination which reaches more children than any other health service.

 Aligning the actions of the global health agencies responsible for nutrition and the donors who support their work with these nutrition priorities in these populations and countries, is our best bet at reducing nutrition-related deaths in the world.